-Since the last Report in 2012 there has been a significant increase in access to Aboriginal Language and Culture principally through Murrook Cultural Centre.
+Since 2012 there has been a significant increase in access to Aboriginal Language and Culture principally through Murrook Cultural Centre.

-In the financial years 2013 to 2015 Council funded a total of \$99,910 from the Cultural Projects Fund; and \$105,000 from the Aboriginal Projects Fund.
+In the financial years 2013 to 2016 Council funded a total of \$159,910 from the Cultural Projects Fund; and \$140,000 from the Aboriginal Projects Fund.